bgachara/bgachara.github.io/posts/operating_systems.md

 ## Introduction

-- Primary job is provide user programs with a better, simpler, cleaner model of the computer and handle all the resources.
-- Resources include: processors, main memory, disks, printers, display, network interfaces and other i/o devices.
+- Primary job is provide user programs with a better, simpler, cleaner model of the computer and handle all the resources which include processors, main memory, disks, printers, display, network interfaces and other i/o devices.
 - Most computers have two modes of operation: Kernel mode and User mode.
 - OS runs in kernel mode(supervisor mode): has access to all h/w and can execute any instruction.
 - Abstraction is the key to managing complexity.
 - Good abstraction turn nearly impossible tasks into two manageable ones
     - First one is defining and implementing the abstractions.
     - Second one is using abstractions to solve the problem at hand.
+- CMOS ->Logic gates ->Machine Language ->Assembly Language ->High Level Language
 - One abstraction every computer user understands is the file.
 - The job of the OS is to create good abstractions and then implement and manage the abstract objects thus created.
 - The trick in resolving tension between simple and complex interfaces is rely on mechanisms that can be combined to provide generality.